 - 1x fitted kitchen, 1x bathroom

-- 2x furnished rooms with a bed, shelve, desk & chair each room; communal used kitchen & bathroom with basic inventory
+- 2x furnished rooms with a bed, shelves, desk & chair each room; communal used kitchen & bathroom with basic inventory

 - full costs: 1400,00 EUR / 3 months, per artist including a

-- basic fee (to deposit): 350,00 EUR / per artist to hold the place in the program, not refundable, refundable by cancellation (3 months before the residency starts)
+- prior payment of 350,00 EUR per artist is required to hold the place in the program, not refundable, only refundable by cancellation prior the program (3 months before the residency starts; otherwise it turns into the total fee)

 Other residents find rooms by themselves.
 The following links will help to find a similar room to live in Leipzig: